 The University of Chicago Department of Radiation and Cellular Oncology offers a four year residency program in Radiation Oncology.
 The residency meets all the requirements of the American Board of Radiology (ABR) and is fully accredited by the American Medical Association's Accreditation Council for Graduate Medical Education (ACGME).

-The Department is accredited for a total of 12 positions with three openings available each year.
+The residency program is accredited for a total of 12 positions with three openings available annually.
 Candidates begin at the PGY-2 level and proceed through the PGY-5 level.
 The program does not routinely offer PGY-1 (internship) positions.
 Candidates are thus responsible for applying for and completing an internship at an accredited hospital.
 Internships can be done in a variety of fields including Internal Medicine or Surgery.
 Transitional programs are also acceptable.

-The residency is a multi-institutional program and enjoys the combined resources of four medical centers in the metropolitan Chicago area: the University of Chicago Hospitals, the University of Illinois Hospitals, Sherman Hospital, and Silver Cross Hospital.
-The residents currently rotate at the University of Chicago Hospitals and the University of Illinois Hospitals.
-The faculty from the other satellite hospitals give resident lectures and participate in morning conferences.
+The residency is a multi-institutional program and enjoys the combined resources of four medical centers in the metropolitan Chicago area: the University of Chicago Medicine and the University of Illinois Hospital.
+The residents currently rotate at the University of Chicago Medicine and the University of Illinois Hospital.
+Faculty from additional satellite hospitals give resident lectures and participate in morning conferences.

 Seminars and Conferences

 The Tuesday Conference is run by the residents and each session focuses on a particular disease sub-site.
-Approximately once a month, invited lecturers from other departments speak to the residents to supplement their education.
+Additionally, invited lecturers from other departments speak to the residents to supplement their education.
 The residents also participate in boards-review sessions focused on the major sub-sites to prepare for the oral boards.
 The didactic schedule is organized around "disease months" ensuring coverage of all major tumor sites during the academic year.

 Chart Rounds are held weekly to review the management of all the new and current patients.
 Residents present the patient's history summarizing the planned or on-going therapy at these conferences.
-Additionally, once a block a departmental Journal Club is held over dinner to discuss recent seminal articles.
+Additionally, Journal Club is held over dinner to discuss recent seminal articles approximately once per quarter.

 After Completion of the program

 Many program graduates have pursued careers in academic radiation oncology.
 Institutions with University of Chicago alumni include Duke University, Mallinckrodt (Washington University), University of California San Diego, University of Southern California, and the Mayo Clinic.
-A number of recent graduates have remained at the University of Chicago and are currently on staff.
+A number of recent graduates have remained at the University of Chicago and are current faculty.
 Others have chosen private practice and presently work at centers throughout the country.